andlo/ZZZtheia-ide-skill/README.md

 # INITIAL WORK !
-This skill dosnt work yet!!
+This skill isnt finish yet!
+But now it seems to work.

-### What dosnt work
+### What supposed to work
-* Install and setup not tested yet. cat se
+* Installing and setup
-### What works
-* running and access to THEIA http://picroft:3000
+* Running and access to THEIA http://picroft:3000
 * Therminal and use og mycroft specifik commands
 * Git integration - Pull and push and monitor changes etc.
-* search throu all workspaceses
+* Search throu all workspaceses
 * Python Language server support - formatiing and highlight etc

+### What maybe dosnt work
+* CRLF and not LF at the end of line in new files made by THEIA.
+There is a editorconfig plugin in THEIA that can be configured to fix this.
+I am working on the right stuf for that.

 ### Overall experiance
 I like this IDE, as it is vscode like.
 Having it on the picroft makes it easier for me to make and edit skills etc.